kpatel427/kpatel427.github.io_backup/projects.md

 ## To determine bimodality of MYCN amplification in Neuroblastoma RNASeq data
 - Used Whole Exome data to calculate MYCN depth vs exome depth
-- Correlated MYCN expr with depth to see how well they correlate
+- Correlated MYCN expression with depth to see how well they correlate
-- Overlayed mycn depth with mycn expression data across various cell lines
+- Overlayed mycn depth with mycn expression data across various cell lines to visualize if MYCN copy number align with MYCN expression levels
 **Tools/softwares : bedtools**
 **Languages: R, bash**